Julie-Montague/loan-approval/README.md

 # Loan Approval Prediction Using Python and Machine Learning

 ## 1. Project Overview
 This project demonstrates an end-to-end data science workflow using Python to predict whether a loan application will be approved or rejected.
-The project uses structured loan application data and applies exploratory data analysis, data preprocessing, feature transformation, class imbalance handling, supervised machine learning, and model evaluation.
+The project uses structured loan application data (sourced from kaggle) and applies exploratory data analysis, data preprocessing, feature transformation, class imbalance handling, supervised machine learning, and model evaluation.

 ## 2. Objectives